lupyuen/lupyuen.github.io/src/quickjs2.md

 1. TODO: Power on our Ox64 SBC.
 The Web App waits for the "nsh>" prompt.

-1. Our Ox64 SBC boots NuttX...
+1. Our Ox64 SBC boots NuttX (pic above)...

     ```text
     NuttShell (NSH) NuttX-12.4.0-RC0